Blog

 Activities at a Glance

-This month, we received a wide range of useful item donations.
-We would like to express our gratitude to those who have lent a helping hand.
+This month, we also gratefully received a wide range of useful donated items.
+We would like to express our heartfelt gratitude to everyone who has lent a helping hand.
 Your support means a lot to us.
-We ensure all items received are distributed to refugees.
+We continue to welcome donations, which are distributed to many refugee families who do not receive sufficient government assistance.

 Get Involved